Are you going to Sri Lanka? Are you interested in incredible safaris? Read this guide to see how you can experience an amazing Sri Lanka Safari!

 The Best Safaris in Sri Lanka

 Yala National Park is by far the most visited and most famous safari park in Sri Lanka, this has to be because it has the highest density of the coveted Sri Lankan leopard anywhere in Sri Lanka.

 If you want the best possible chance of seeing the Sri Lankan leopard then Yala national park is the best place for you.
 The Wilpattu national park is a close second but the chance of seeing one is just a little better in Yala national park.

 Not only do you have the best chance of seeing a Sri Lankan leopard, but you also have a very high chance of seeing elephants.
-We went during a period of time that Yala national park was experiencing a mini-drought.
-This meant that the elephants were further inside the park around the permanent lakes and not need the main roads.
+We went during a period of time when Yala national park was experiencing a mini drought.
+This meant that the elephants were further inside the park around the permanent lakes and not the main roads.
 Even then, we still managed to spot a lone male grazing in amongst the trees.

 If you go to Yala when there are not experiencing a drought then you will certainly see herds of elephants roaming around the park in plain sight.